Warring Libya rivals sign truce but tough political talks ahead

 The GNA is supported by Turkey, while the United Arab Emirates, Russia and Egypt back the LNA.
 The United Nations has urged all foreign parties to stop interfering in Libya and criticised their breach of an arms embargo.

+Turkish President Tayyip Erdogan said he hoped the rival sides would abide by the ceasefire, but added that “it does not seem too acheivable”.

-Reporting By Stephanie Nebehay and Angus McDowall; Editing by Gareth Jones, William Maclean
+Reporting By Stephanie Nebehay, Reuters Libya newsroom and Angus McDowall; Editing by Gareth Jones and Angus MacSwan, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.